 Assess Your Food and Drink

 Are you living your work hours on caffeine, sugar, and processed foods?
-That’s like pumping fuel into the runaway train of your anxious mind: Studies show that the buzz you’re feeling from your morning cappuccino can actually exacerbate or induce your anxiety throughout the day and maybe stretch into the night.
+Coffee can be the fuel of an anxious mind: Studies show that the alertness you feel from your morning cappuccino can devolve into anxiety as the day progresses and even stretch into the night.

 So, try making a few healthy changes.
 Drink water or herbal tea instead of caffeinated drinks in the day.
 Instead of reaching for sugary processed foods when you’re stressed, try balancing foods like blueberries, almonds, and seaweed, and other fruits and veggies.
 The nutrients in whole foods you eat to maintain a balanced diet will not cure your anxiety, but they very well may help your mental and physical well-being.